Bad Powers

 Con: Micron's allies are also worth 1/4.

-MOBIUS BOOBS [M:JR:B] FREES OTHERS' TOKENS Jack Reda (Bad Powers)
+MOBIUS BOOBS [M:Warp:B] FREES OTHERS' TOKENS Jack Reda (Bad Powers)

-You have the power to liberate.
-Each time one of your tokens goes to the warp, you must free any other players' tokens currently in the warp.
+You have the weakness of liberation.
+Each time one of your tokens goes to the warp, you must free any other players' tokens currently in the Warp.

 History: A genetic experiment in warp necromancy gone horribly awry, the Mobius Boobs unwittingly make their enemies that much stronger as they themselves grow weaker.